Nutrition

 I’ll swim 15 minutes of mostly backstroke (since that was my best stroke in high school) twice a week in the warmer pool at the Y near my office, and I’ll go in the afternoon when the sun is coming in through the windows.
 I love that.
 I’ll keep my swimming gear in a bag in my car so I always have what I need right there.

 By keeping their swimming gear in their car, this person is always ready to go to the pool.
 If they’re at home and it’s time to swim, they don’t have to look around for anything.
 If they’re at work, they don’t have to go home first.
 They can just go right to the pool.
-There’s nothing in their way.
-There’s nothing inconvenient about it.
+They’re nothing in their way.
+They’re nothing inconvenient about it.
 It’s practically frictionless.

 Support